jj5/kickass-crypto/README.md

 become invalid, so do that at your own risk.
 Perhaps counter-intuitively I have found that enabling `JSON_PARTIAL_OUTPUT_ON_ERROR` is the least worst strategy because at least in that case you get _something_.
-If you don't enable `JSON_PARTIAL_OUTPUT_ON_ERROR` if any part of your input can't be encoded (such as when you have non-unicode binary strings) then the whole of the data is removed.
+If you don't enable `JSON_PARTIAL_OUTPUT_ON_ERROR` if any part of your input can't be encoded (such as when you have binary strings that aren't in a valid encoding such as UTF-8) then the whole of the data is removed.
 With `JSON_PARTIAL_OUTPUT_ON_ERROR` only the unrepresentable portion is omitted.
 At the moment `JSON_PARTIAL_OUTPUT_ON_ERROR` is not automatically specified, but this is something I might revisit in future.

 If you use any of these JSON encoding/decoding options you might very well end up having a bad
 time: